rajesh-adk-137/character_kb/mindsdb/mindsdb_readme.md

 ----------------------------------------------------------------------

--- Set up a data ingestion JOB to periodically add new characters -- This job assumes 'unique_id' is incrementally increasing.
+-- Set up a data ingestion JOB to periodically check for new updates in the data source and add them to KB.
+-- This job assumes 'unique_id' is incrementally increasing.
 Adjust WHERE clause based on your data.
 CREATE JOB character_kb_job AS (
   INSERT INTO character_kb_10000